web-dave/webdave.de/src/assets/posts/stackblitz.md

 #### Set up for Karma and Jasmine

-To run your unit tests in StackBlitz you have to add some config in the `main.ts`.
+To run your unit tests in StackBlitz you have to add some config in the <code>main.ts</code>.

 ```javascript
 // Import Jasmine from node_modules